Sign In / Sign Out

 Join the Lab!

-We are actively recruiting motivated and responsible undergraduate research assistants for Fall 2019 and beyond!
-If you are interested in becoming a research assistant (for credit or volunteer) in the Genes, Environment, and Youth Development Lab, please fill out this application form.
+We are actively recruiting motivated and responsible undergraduate research assistants (RA) to join our lab!
+RA positions for Spring 2020 have been filled, and we are currently recruiting RAs to start in Summer 2020.
+If you are interested in becoming an RA (for credit or volunteer) in the Genes, Environment, and Youth Development Lab, please fill out this application form.

-Dr. Su is accepting new Ph.D. students in the Developmental Psychology program for 2020-2021.
-Please inquire directly with Dr. Su at firstname.lastname@example.org.
+Dr. Su is accepting new Ph.D. students in the Developmental and Clinical Psychology programs for the 2020-2021 academic year.
+Please inquire directly with Dr. Su at email@example.com.

 Below are a sample of recent publications from Dr. Su’s research and lab.
 A more complete listing may be found in Dr. Su’s curriculum vitae.
 Student co-authors appear with an asterisk*.